YottaDB/YDBDoc/ProgGuide/langfeat.rst

    IF X<0 SET X=-X,S=1
    FOR X=1:1:X S T=T*V
    QUIT $S(S:1/T,1:T)
-   GTM> WRITE $$^POWER(3,4)
+   YDB> WRITE $$^POWER(3,4)
    81
-   GTM>
+   YDB>

 .. note::
    The POWER routine uses a formallist that is longer than the "expected" actuallist to protect local working variables.
-Such practice may be encouraged or discouraged by your institution's standards.
+Such a practice may be encouraged or discouraged by your institution's standards.

 --------------------------------
 Extrinsic Special Variables